Edmonton Oilers: After COVID and consecutive Stanley Cup Final appearances (2020–present)

 In the 2022–23 season, the Oilers had three players, Connor McDavid, Leon Draisaitl and Ryan Nugent-Hopkins each reach the 100-point milestone.
 This milestone from the trio marks the first NHL season since 1995–96, when one team had three players score 100 points.
 The Oilers finished 50–23–9 with their first 50-win season since the 1986–87 season, recording 109 points and clinched the second seed in the Pacific Division, earning an opening round playoff matchup with the Los Angeles Kings for the second consecutive year.
 Connor McDavid had a career-high scoring 153 points, recording the highest single season point total in the salary cap era.
 After defeating the Kings in six games, they were eliminated in the second round by the eventual Stanley Cup champion Vegas Golden Knights, also in six games.

 In the 2023–24 season, the Oilers started with a disappointing 3–9–1 record, which led to the dismissals of head coach Jay Woodcroft and assistant coach Dave Manson on November 12, 2023.
 But by the end of the season, the Oilers finished with a 49–27–6 record, being 46–18–5 under new head coach Kris Knoblauch and clinched the second seed in the Pacific Division, earning an opening round playoff matchup with the Los Angeles Kings for the third consecutive year.
 During the season, the Oilers went on a 16-game win streak, which began on December 21, 2023, against the New Jersey Devils and ended on February 6, 2024, against the Vegas Golden Knights.
 Zach Hyman scored a personal high 54 goals to finish as the team leader in goals scored and Connor McDavid became the fourth player since 1990–91 to record 100 assists in a single NHL season, joining former Oilers captain Wayne Gretzky and Hockey Hall of Famers, Mario Lemieux and Bobby Orr.
-After beating the Los Angeles Kings for the third consecutive year in the first round, the Vancouver Canucks in the second round, and the Dallas Stars in the conference finals, the Oilers won their eighth Clarence S. Campbell Bowl and made it to the Stanley Cup Final for the first time since 2006.
+After beating the Los Angeles Kings for the third consecutive year in the first round, the Vancouver Canucks in the second round and the Dallas Stars in the conference finals, the Oilers won their eighth Clarence S. Campbell Bowl and made it to the Stanley Cup Final for the first time since 2006.
 They faced the Florida Panthers losing in seven games after trailing 3–0 in the Stanley Cup Final.
 Connor McDavid, however, won the Conn Smythe Trophy.

-In the 2024 off-season on June 27, 2024, three days after the Oilers' loss in the Final, and with his contract expiring, the Oilers and general manager Holland announced that they had mutually decided to part ways.
+On June 27, 2024, three days after the Oilers' loss in the Final and with his contract expiring, the Oilers and general manager Ken Holland announced they had mutually decided to part ways.
 Jeff Jackson, CEO of hockey operations, subsequently assumed the role of interim general manager.
 On July 24, 2024, the Oilers hired former Chicago Blackhawks general manager Stan Bowman as their new general manager, three weeks after being reinstated from his suspension relating to the Blackhawks sexual abuse scandal.
 On September 2, the Oilers signed Draisaitl to an eight-year contract extension worth $112 million, carrying annual cap hit of $14 million.